coleifer/huey/docs/api.rst

             Store a reference to the task class for the decorated function.

+    .. py:method:: result(task_id[, blocking=False[, timeout=None[, backoff=1.15[, max_delay=1.0[, revoke_on_timeout=False[, preserve=False]]]]]])

+        Attempt to retrieve the return value of a task.
+By default, :py:meth:`~Huey.result` will simply check for the value, returning ``None`` if it is not ready yet.
+        If you want to wait for a value, you can specify ``blocking=True``.
+        This will loop, backing off up to the provided ``max_delay``, until the value is ready or the ``timeout`` is reached.
+If the ``timeout`` is reached before the result is ready, a :py:class:`DataStoreTimeout` exception will be raised.

+        .. warning:: By default the result store will delete a task's return value after the value has been successfully read (by a successful call to the :py:meth:`~Huey.result` or :py:meth:`AsyncData.get`
+            methods).
+If you need to use the task result multiple times, you must specify ``preserve=True`` when calling these methods.

+        :param task_id: the task's unique identifier.
+        :param bool blocking: whether to block while waiting for task result
+        :param timeout: number of seconds to block (if ``blocking=True``)
+        :param backoff: amount to backoff delay each iteration of loop
+        :param max_delay: maximum amount of time to wait between iterations when attempting to fetch result.
+        :param bool revoke_on_timeout: if a timeout occurs, revoke the task, thereby preventing it from running if it is has not started yet.
+        :param bool preserve: see the above warning.
+When set to ``True``, this parameter ensures that the task result should be preserved after having been successfully retrieved.

     .. py:method:: pending([limit=None])

         Return all unexecuted tasks currently in the queue.